sarailoo/wpmudev-plugin-test/README.md

 2. The plugin creates a new admin menu called Google Auth.
 Its admin page contains two fields, one is to insert **Client ID** and the second for **Client Secret**.
 There is a button that needs to save the inputs by passing them to backend and storing them in the `wpmudev_plugin_test_settings` option.
 What you need to do here is :

    - Make sure that page is translatable

-   - The **Client Secret** field needs to be set to password, so that the input value is not visible\.
+   - The **Client Secret** field needs to be set to password, so that the input value is not visible.

    - Add a functionality to that button so when it is clicked, it will send the inputs to this Rest endpoint `wp-json/wpmudev/v1/auth/auth-url` to be saved.
-Once successfully stored or of an error response, there should be a notification.\
+Once successfully stored or of an error response, there should be a notification.

-   - That endpoint already exists, but you need to make sure that it is secure.\
+   - That endpoint already exists, but you need to make sure that it is secure.

    - Then fill in the endpoint’s callback so that it can store the inputs in db.
 The option’s name is `wpmudev_plugin_test_settings` (as mentioned above) and its value should be an array with the following structure:

            array(